Your Brain Health

 What are the risks of participating in this study?

-Risks of study participation include brief discomfort or pain from specific study procedures (such as the blood draw or lumbar puncture), as well as more serious risks, such as infection or allergic reaction (lumbar puncture) or loss of confidential information.
+Risks of study participation include brief discomfort or pain from specific study procedures (such as the blood draw), as well as more serious risks, such as infection or allergic reaction (lumbar puncture) or loss of confidential information.
 Our consent form outlines these risks in detail and we will discuss everything with you prior to the start of study participation.

 How invasive is this study?